Road trip Havøysund in Norway 🇳🇴

 The road trip Havøysund is located in the north of Norway, at the very head of the country above the border with Finland.
 The starting point of the road trip is more than a 7-hour drive from the city of Tromsø.
 By comparison, the capital Oslo is a 24-hour drive.

 The route follows a local road from Kokelv to Havøysund, after which the scenic route is named.
 On road maps, this local road is marked with the number 889.
-With a length of 67 kilometers it is a relatively short route, but well worth the drive.
+With a length of 41 miles (67 kilometers) it is a relatively short route, but well worth the drive.
 The varied and diverse landscape shows the great diversity of Norway.
 You can also encounter reindeer and sea eagles along the way.
 The road trip Havøysund literally ends at the ocean, at the village of Havøysund.

 Due to the proximity of highway E6 and various ferries and boats, the route can easily be combined with other places of interest in Northern Norway.